As a College-educated Young Adult, I Had a Problem with the Bible!

 In my pre-Christian life, my behavior was predictably self-centered, though I had rationalizations for what I did.

-But honestly, my actions left my conscience uneasy, if not guilty and defensive.
+Honestly, many of my actions left my conscience uneasy, if not guilty and defensive.

 The peaceful fruit of experience points to the Bible's reliability.

 So, I encourage you to ask your questions.
 Do the research.
-Follow the wisdom of the New Testament.
+Obey the wisdom of the New Testament.
 As you do, I know you will discover in your experience, as I did, that you can trust the Bible to guide your life.

 The Case for Christ

 In his book, The Case for Christ, Lee Strobel details his journey from skeptic to believer.
 As the former legal editor of the Chicago Tribune, he used his keen mind and investigative skills to sift through the evidence and get to the truth about the existence of Jesus and the reliability of the Bible.
-His book has become a full-length movie by the same name that you can find online.
+His book has become a full-length movie by the same name you can find online.

 The Bible Is Your Solid Rock Foundation